ariyasuu/gay-test/README.md

 This is a simple yet highly effective test designed to determine whether the user is gay or not.
 With a straightforward and very human approach, this test provides an interactive experience that delivers a definitive result based on user responses.
 ## How It Works

 The test consists of just one simple question.
-Your answer will be analyzed to produce an outcome indicating their gayness level.
+Your answer will be analyzed to produce an outcome indicating your gayness level.
 ## Features
  - User-Friendly: A clean and simple interface.
  - Quick & Easy: Takes only a few seconds to complete.